lolostt/coPinger/README.md

 This script will read HOSTS_FILE and ping machines to them.
 It will generate a REPORT_FILE.

 ## Prerequisites
-Python3-capable system.
+ - Python3-capable system.
 Tested on macOS 10.15.
+ - [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)) utility avaiable from PATH.

 ### Installing
 1. Place script wherever you want and set execution permission.
 User executing script must have write permission in working folder.